*We may receive a small commission on any products purchased through links on this page at no additional cost to you. Best Oil Additives For Lifter

 Problems Encountered With Engine Oil and How to Fix Them

-Remember that your engine oil is the lifeblood of your car.
-Any issues related to the engine oil directly affect the engine and may be fatal for the car.
+Remember- your engine oil is the blood supply of your car.
+Any issues related to the engine oil directly affect the engine and could potentially be fatal for the car.
 Some of the common problems that are faced due to engine oil are:

-- Oil Pump failure – This will lead to oil starvation which is almost always fatal to any engine.
+- Oil Pump failure – This leads to oil starvation, an issue which is almost always fatal.
 The oil should be of proper viscosity to ensure it flows to different parts of the engine properly.

-- Low oil pressure – This is usually due to low oil level in the engine.
-Use the dipstick to assess the situation and if it is within permissible levels, then check for other causes to the problem.
+- Low oil pressure – This is more often than not due to low oil levels in the engine.
+Use the dipstick to assess the situation and if it is within permissible levels, then check for other causes.
 If you experience low oil pressure during a specific season, then you should check the viscosity factor of the oil you use.

 - Burning oil – This could be due to low viscosity, low quality of oil used, an overheating engine, or low oil pressure.
 Check the engine for worn out gaskets and seals and if any, replace them to avoid leaks.

-Now you know all you need to know about the lifeblood of your car.
-Do not hesitate to deal with any issues that you may encounter due to the oil in your engine.
-Always carry out maintenance checks to ensure your engine is operating in optimum state.
-Also You may consider to have best synthetic oil for better performance and protection for your car.
+Now you know all you need to about your cars blood supply.
+Do not hesitate or wait to deal with any issues regarding engine oil and always carry out maintenance checks to ensure your engine is operating at optimum state.
+You should also consider researching the best synthetic oil for your car, to increase performance and reduce the likelihood of oil related fatalities.